-Murcia's landscape offers, aside from myrtle and mulberry, mostly mountains and thirsty terrains.
+Murcia's landscape offers (aside from myrtle and mulberry) both low-lying mountains and dry coastal plains.
 The obvious exception to this is the Mar Menor ('minor sea'), a large salty lagoon in the south-eastern corner of the province, next to the Mediterranean Sea.
 The Segura River provides much-needed water to the inland areas.
 Many agricultural products are grown along the river; tomatoes and citrus fruit are popular.

-In terms of wine, Murcia houses three DOs (Denominaciónes de Origen) – Bullas, Jumilla and Yecla.
+In terms of wine, Murcia is home to three DO titles – Bullas, Jumilla and Yecla.
 Vines are said to have been introduced to the region by the Phoenicians in ancient times.
 Murcia's winemaking reputation has fluctuated down through the centuries.
 During Roman rule, demand and esteem were high.
-The region came into prominence again in the latter half of the 19th Century, when the vineyards of neighbouring France were destroyed by the phylloxera louse and the growers there turned to other European producers to fill the gap for their robust red wines.
-Murcia was one of the natural choices – the conditions there suit the production of the Monastrell grape (France's Mourvèdre), which yields wines with high tannins and deep color, suitable for barrel maturation.
+The region came into prominence again in the latter half of the 19th Century, when the vineyards of neighboring France were destroyed by the phylloxera louse and the growers there turned to other European producers to fill the gap for their robust red wines.
+Murcia was one of the natural choices – the conditions there suit the production of the Monastrell grape, which yields wines with high tannins and deep color, suitable for barrel maturation.

 Unfortunately, the status of the wine slipped after this period, as quantity took precedence over quality.
 There are some notable modern-day exceptions, however, mainly from producers who have experimented with the latest winemaking techniques and grape varieties and have conscientiously eschewed the traditional bulk-production race.
 This has catalyzed into a general movement toward modernization and a new focus on quality, and the results look promising.